akramarenkov/cqos/priority/README.md

     feedback := make(chan uint)
     defer close(feedback)

-    // Used only in this example
-    measurements := make(chan bool)
+    // Used only in this example for detect that all written data are processed measurements := make(chan bool)
     defer close(measurements)